8 surprising non-tax-deductible expense claims that are often included in expense claims

 7. Legal fees

-Some legal fees are deductible while others are not, which makes it one of the more complicated business expenses.
-You can claim costs for professional indemnity insurance premiums as well as the hiring of accountants, solicitors, surveyors, and architects for business reasons such as, patents and registering trademarks.
-However, you cannot claim for the legal costs associated with share capital or capital items such as the buying of a property and machinery.
+Some legal fees are deductible while others are not, which makes them one of the more complicated business expenses.
+You can claim costs for professional indemnity insurance premiums as well as the hiring of accountants, solicitors, surveyors, and architects for business reasons such as patents and registering trademarks.

 8. Fines and penalties

-Breaching regulations or a prosecution as a result of a breach of regulations are non-tax-deductible expenses.
+Breaching regulations or prosecution as a result of a breach of regulations are non-tax-deductible expenses.
 The reasoning behind the repayments being non-deductible is down to the simple reason that your company should be following the rules.
 Therefore, the HMRC considers breaking any rules or regulations as not a necessary part of your business operations.
-Interestingly, payments for damages that are compensatory and not punitive are in fact tax deductible.
+Interestingly, payments for damages that are compensatory and not punitive are in fact tax-deductible.

 Quick Contact